tattlemuss/minymiser/goexp/README.md

 * `go build`
 * This should produce a `miny` executable.
 * Command-line is of the form `miny pack <infile> <outfile>`
+* There are options to change the verbosity and cache size
+* There is also the `miny minpack` command to find a minimum runtime RAM size by adjusting the cache size.